 - Corrupted/damaged CF card: The partition table on the CF card might have become unrecognizable by your computer operating system, or you have a physically damaged card.

 - Power surge or outage: If there’s a power surge as your computer is trying to read the CF card, it can become damaged.

 - Water damage: Water is the enemy of electronics.

 - Physical damage: You might have bent or even broken your CF card.

 If you happen to have a CF card that contains data you cannot access, all is not lost.
-One of the best options to retrieve that data is by making use of a third-party software solution.
+One of the best options to retrieve that data is by making use of a third-party memory card recovery software solution.
 There are quite a large number of applications available for this purpose, one of which is Disk Drill, which supports all brands of CF cards and can recover nearly any type of file.
-You can use Disk Drill free (with limited usages), or purchase a Pro license for $89.00.
+You can use Disk Drill free (500MB recovery for free), or purchase a Pro license for $89.00.

 Let’s dive in and find out how to recover files from a CF card that’s unreadable by your computer.

 - Download and install Disk Drill compact flash card recovery software.

-- Insert the CF card into your PC or laptop (you might need to purchase a CF card reader for this).
+- Insert the CF card into your PC or laptop (you might need to use a CF card reader for this).

 - Open Disk Drill and click on the entry for the Generic STORAGE DEVICE USB Device associated with the damaged or unrecognized CF card.